Pets in public housing

 If you're the pet owner and you receive a complaint, you will be asked to solve the problem.

 - aggressive behaviour

 - fouling areas

-If the complaint is serious or if the animal is causing a nuisance or is dangerous, the local council or Animal Welfare will be alerted.
+If the complaint is serious or if the animal is causing a nuisance or is dangerous, the local council or animal welfare will be alerted.

-You are responsible for any damage your pet causes to public housing property.
+You're responsible for any damage your pet causes to public housing property.

 You must repair the damage to an acceptable standard.

-If the damage is more than minor, or likely to be repeated, you will be asked to either:
+If the damage is more than minor or likely to be repeated, you will be asked to either:

-- restrict your pet
+- restrict your pet or

-- or remove your pet permanently.
+- remove your pet permanently.